Granite Hall

 Granite Hall is an Italianate mansion in Savannah, Georgia, United States.
 It is located on East Gaston Street, just to the northeast of Forsyth Park.
 It is part of the Savannah Historic District, and was built in 1881 for Fred Hull.
 In a survey for Historic Savannah Foundation, Mary Lane Morrison found the building to be of significant status.

-The building was used as the venue for the Married Women's Card Club visited by John Cusack in the 1997 movie Midnight in the Garden of Good and Evil.
+The building was used as the venue for the Married Woman's Card Club visited by John Cusack's character, John Kelso, in the 1997 movie Midnight in the Garden of Good and Evil.
 Jim Williams, upon whom both the movie and the book on which it was based was centered, purchased the house in the mid-1980s and began an extensive restoration program on it; he died before it was completed, however.
 Around that time, it was the Granite Steps guest house, so named for its double-entry staircase that ascends from the street.